tws-Fun-workspace/teeworlds-uRPG/readme.txt

 the game, including new versions, custom maps and much more.

 For server commands see  server_commands.txt
+For console commands see console_commands.txt